ccontrols/component-controls/ui/blocks/README.md

 # Overview

-## @component-controls/blocks

-A collection of core block components - intended to be displayed on the documentation page of stories.

 Some of the guiding design goals for this library:

 -   Most components should have a 'plain' and a 'block' version, where the block version adds a collapsible Box with a title.